tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 To see your agent play the game, run

 ```
-$ ./mspac MyAgent
+$ ./mspac OndrejKyzr
 ```

 ## Evaluating your agent

 The -sim option will run a series of random games without visualization, and will report statistics about an agent's average performance over these games.
-For example, to run 20 games of MyAgent:
+For example, to run 20 games of OndrejKyzr:

 ```
-$ ./mspac MyAgent -sim 20
+$ ./mspac OndrejKyzr -sim 20
 ```

 If you want to see the outcome of each individual simulated game, add the -v (verbose) option:

 ```
-$ ./mspac MyAgent -sim 20 -v
+$ ./mspac OndrejKyzr -sim 20 -v
 ```

 In this output you will see the random seed that was used for each game.
 If you'd like to repeat any individual game, you can rerun that game with its particular seed.
 For example, suppose that you see that your agent did poorly in the game with seed 12.
 You can rerun that game like this:

 ```
-$ ./mspac MyAgent -seed 12
+$ ./mspac OndrejKyzr -seed 12
 ```